CyberFlameGO/svnpython/Doc/c-api/utilities.rst

 .. cfunction:: PyObject* PyImport_ReloadModule(PyObject *m)

-   .. index:: builtin: reload

    Reload a module.
-This is best described by referring to the built-in Python function :func:`reload`, as the standard :func:`reload` function calls this function directly.
 Return a new reference to the reloaded module, or *NULL* with an exception set on failure (the module still exists in this case).

 .. cfunction:: PyObject* PyImport_AddModule(const char *name)